Continual Learning for Blind Image Quality Assessment: Conclusion

 \section{Conclusion}

-We have formulated continual learning for BIQA with five desiderata and a plasticity-stability measure.
-We also contributed a continual learning method to train BIQA models robust to subpopulation shift in this new setting.
+We have formulated continual learning for BIQA with five desiderata and three performance measures.
+We also contributed continual learning methods to train BIQA models robust to subpopulation shift in this new setting.

 This work establishes a new research direction in BIQA with many important topics left unexplored.
 First, it remains wide open whether we need to add or remove several desiderata to make continual learning for BIQA more practical.
 For example, it may be useful to add the online learning desideratum, where learning happens instantaneously with no distinct boundaries between tasks (or datasets).
 Second, better continual learning methods for BIQA are desirable to bridge the performance gap between the current method and the upper bound by joint learning.
-Third, the current work only considers two distortion scenarios, \ie, synthetic and realistic distortions, to construct the task sequence.
-In the future, it would be interesting to incorporate multiple distortion scenarios, representing more subpopulation shift during training and testing.
+Third, with access to partial data of previous tasks, better experience replay strategies would be valuable directions to pursue.
+Fourth, the current work only considers two distortion scenarios, \ie, synthetic and realistic distortions, to construct the task sequence.
+In the future, it would be interesting to incorporate multiple distortion scenarios, representing severer subpopulation shift during training and testing.
 Last, the current work only explores small-length task sequences with a limited number of task orders.
 It is necessary to test the current method on task sequences with arbitrary length and in arbitrary order.
 It is also important to develop more order-robust and length-robust continual learning methods for BIQA.